kbbushman/mongo-intro/readme.md

 restaurant_db
 ```

-Common Mistake:
-`show dbs`
-> note we don't see restaurants listed.
+> Note: we don't see restaurants listed.
 It isn't until we add a document to our database does it list the DB in `show dbs`

 ## Create a record